OpenVibeCoding/swe-cli/_archived_docs/DEPTH_ANALYSIS_COMPLETE.md

 ## Summary

-I've completed a comprehensive analysis of OpenCLI's shallow implementation and created actionable plans for deepening each feature to achieve 5-10x productivity gains.
+I've completed a comprehensive analysis of SWE-CLI's shallow implementation and created actionable plans for deepening each feature to achieve 5-10x productivity gains.

 ---